leterDieu/Stellarity-mcoc/mkdocs/docs/items/prismatic_punch.md

 </div>

 ## Obtaining
-Prismatic Punch is dropped by the Empress of Light.
+Prismatic Punch is dropped by the [Empress of Light]() if killed during the night.

 ## Usage
 Prismatic Punch transforms any shot Arrow into a powerful Prismatic Blast.
 They are slow and deccelerate over a timespan of 20 seconds until detonating.
 They can also bounce off walls.